FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 In this case, the missing bookings can be retrieved using the Availability Bookings endpoint, to retieve a list of all bookings for each Availability.
-See `/external-api/endpoints.md`.
-If you need more details than are provided by this endpoint, then you can call the Retrieve Booking Endpoint to retrieve the full details for each one.
+See (/external-api/endpoints.md#availability-bookings).
+If you need more details than are provided by this endpoint, then you can call the Retrieve Booking Endpoint to retrieve the full details for each booking.

-## Question: Slow /availabilities/ endpoint
+## Question: Slow /availabilities/date-range/ endpoint

-The `/availabilities/date-range/<start-date>/<end-date>/` endpoint
-takes too long to return, or times out.
+The Availabilities Date Range endpoint takes too long to return, or times out.
 What should I do?

 ### Answer

 There are a couple of things you can do:

+1. BE SURE YOU ARE USING THE MINIMAL AVAILABILITIES ENDPOINT.
+This is the one described in the documentation:

+   (/external-api/endpoints.md#availabilities)

+    GET /companies/<shortname>/items/<item.pk>/minimal/availabilities/date-range/<start-date>/<end-date>/

+   Other versions of this endpoint are much slower, and are not recommended.

-1. DECREASE THE DATE RANGE for which you are requesting availability data.
+2. DECREASE THE DATE RANGE for which you are requesting availability data.
 For instance, if start-date and end-date are 60 days or 30 days apart, try decreasing the interval to 15 days or even 10 days.

-2. If you are using the extended Availabilities schema, try switching back to the (default) minimal schema.

 ## Question: 403 from FareHarbor External API